ayshu-ash/Sleep-Pattern-Analysis/README.md

 - **Correlation vs Causation:** The analysis identifies relationships (e.g., breakfast and tiredness) but does not prove direct cause-and-effect.

 ## Conclusion
-This study proves that sleep quantity is not the only factor in energy.
+This study indicates that sleep quantity is not the only factor in energy.
 While 6.7 hours is the average sleep time, 66% of people still feel tired.
 The data shows a weak correlation (r = -0.19) between sleep hours and tiredness, meaning that lifestyle choices—like eating breakfast and putting the phone away—are often more important than the time spent in bed.
 To truly beat fatigue, we must focus on quality habits, not just the clock.